sanjay-sopho/ZanskarBot/README.md

 # ZanskarBot

-It's a chatbot made in rivescript and Javascript and is designed for students of my hostel Zanskar at IIT Delhi.
+It's a chatbot designed for students of my hostel Zanskar at IIT Delhi.

 It's hosted currently at <a href = "https://sanjay-sopho.github.io/ZanskarBot/">ZanskarBot</a>